-I keep seeing articles online that tell people to cut brown part of the leaf because it will save the palm tree from wasting nutrients on the dying leaf.
+I keep seeing articles online that tell people to cut the brown part of the leaf because it will save the palm tree from wasting nutrients on the dying leaf.
 Makes sense right?
 Wrong.
 Palm trees need dying leaves for nutrients, and when you cut them off, your palm tree doesn’t like it.

 It is not unusual during hurricane season in Florida to get a knock on the door by a team of palm tree professionals, offering to prune your palms.
-They might say that removing extra weight from your palm tree will save it during hurricane.
-Makes sense, right?
+They might say that removing extra weight from your palm tree will save it during a hurricane.
+That makes sense, right?
 Wrong.
 Your palm trees need all the leaves they can get to protect the new growing fronds from wind.

 I think this covers the most common mistakes.
 I hope you find this article useful.
 Let me know if you would like to share your experience or have good tips to add to this list.